JatilK13/Assignment2-CRUD-Application/README.md

 ## Documentation: How to Run the Project

-1. Install Node.js and MongoDB if not already installed (use mongodb://localhost:27017)
+1. Install Node.js and MongoDB if not already installed (use mongodb://localhost:27017 for this project)

 2. Clone repository
 ```shell